 “As a former teacher, and now a writer and presenter, I hope to share my love of story with students and educators, and show them the magic of words.
 Every child deserves to see themselves as a hero on the page–I hope to help create a world where that is possible.”

-Samira Ahmed is the New York Times-bestselling author of the unforgettable young adult novel, Love, Hate & Other Filters, the highly acclaimed teen novel Internment, and the forthcoming Mad, Bad & Dangerous to Know.
+Samira Ahmed is the New York Times bestselling author of the unforgettable young adult novels, Love, Hate & Other Filters, Internment and forthcoming Mad, Bad & Dangerous to Know.

 Born in Bombay India and raised outside of Chicago, Illinois, Samira spent countless hours at the library in her small hometown nestled in an oversized armchair next to an old Victorian fireplace with her nose in an Agatha Christie novel or re-reading Little Women, hoping that Jo would somehow end up with Laurie this time.
 Samira always loved to write—especially poetry-but never actually dreamed of becoming a writer until she was an adult and an idea for a story captured her imagination and wouldn’t let go.